Enrollment and Registration

 Deferred Registration after Admission

 Students admitted to most degree programs may defer registration for initial courses for up to one year, with the consent of the graduate program director.
-If enrollment in courses does not occur within one year, or the student does not inform University Admissions of another starting date, the applicant’s records will be removed from the program by the Registrar’s Office and the student must reapply for future enrollment.
+If enrollment in courses does not occur within one academic year, or the student does not inform University Admissions of another starting date, the applicant’s records will be removed from the program by the Registrar’s Office and the student must reapply for future enrollment.

 Class Attendance Policy